The Wildlife Trust Countryside Centre

 The Wildlife Trust Countryside Centre is located at the centre of Ramsey Heights nature reserve and hosts many action packed family events.
 The reserve has a dedicated pond-dipping pond, minibeast area, den building sites, a bird hide, an outdoor classroom and a bodgery with a fire pit.

 The nature reserve is free to visit at any time throughout the year and is dog friendly.
+Please keep dogs on leads and under control.

 The secret past of The Wildlife Trust Countryside Centre